-Valuation Date January 1, 2019 Investment Rate of Return 7.0% including inflation, net of pension plan investment expenses Actuarial Cost Method Unit Credit Cost Method Discount Rate 7.0% Projected Salary Increases N/A Administrative Expenses \$200,000 per annum Decrement Timing Middle of year decrements Withdrawal Rates Varies by age with age 55 at 13% withdrawal rate and up to age 70 with a 100% withdrawal rate.
-Surviving Spouse Benefit Assumed 80% have an eligible spouse and that males are 3yrs older than their spouse.
-Retirement age Varies by age with 13% retirement at age 55 and with 100% of retirement at age 70.
-Mortality Healthy PUB-2010 Amounts-Weighted Mortality table for General Employees with generational 2 Improvements from 2010 using Scale MP-2018 Disabled PUB-2010 Amounts-Weighted Disabled Retirement Mortality table for General Employees with generational Improvements from 2010 using Scale MP-2018.
+Valuation Date January 1, 2020

+Investment Rate of Return 6.75% including inflation, net of pension plan investment expenses

+Actuarial Cost Method Unit Credit Cost Method

+Discount Rate 6.75% Projected Salary Increases N/A

+Administrative Expenses \$200,000 per annum Decrement Timing Middle of year decrements withdrawal rate.

+Withdrawal Rates Varies by age with age 55 at 13% withdrawal rate and up to age 70 with a 100% their spouse.

+Surviving Spouse Benefit Assumed 80% have an eligible spouse and that males are 3 years older than

+Retirement age Varies by age with 13% retirement at age 55 and with 100% of retirement at age generational Improvements from 2010 using Scale MP-2019

+Mortality

+Healthy PUB-2010 Amounts-Weighted Mortality table for General Employees with

+Disabled PUB-2010 Amounts-Weighted Disabled Retirement Mortality table for General

+Employees with generational Improvements from 2010 using Scale MP-2019.

-Capital Metropolitan Transportation Plan for Bargaining Unit Employees of StarTran, Inc. was frozen to all participants in 2012 and the work previously performed by the StarTran participants was outsourced to a vendor (purchased transportation).
+^{} Capital Metropolitan Transportation Plan for Bargaining Unit Employees of StarTran, Inc. was frozen to all participants in 2012 and the work previously performed by the StarTran participants was outsourced to a vendor (purchased transportation).
 As the Plan sponsor, Capital Metro is required to make the annual required contributions.
 Additionally, certain employees are eligible for unreduced retirement benefits while working for Capital Metro's Purchased Transportation provider.
 Under GASB Statement No. 68, the Plan qualifies for special funding which requires the reporting of the liability and related pensionable activity by Capital Metro.
 Capital Metro's purchased transportation provider incurred the reported pensionable covered payroll for eligible participants who are eligible for unreduced early retirement benefits upon completion of 22.5 years of credited benefit service credits.

-Capital Metropolitan Transportation Authority Retirement Plan for Administrative Employees Schedules of Changes in Net Pension Liability and Related Ratios Years Ended September 30, 2019, 2018, 2017, 2016 and 2015
+Capital Metropolitan Transportation Authority Retirement Plan for Administrative Employees Schedules of Changes in Net Pension Liability and Related Ratios Years Ended September 30, 2020, 2019, 2018, 2017, 2016 and 2015